kyma-incubator/compass/docs/compass/03-01-security.md

 1. Runtime/Application makes a call to the Director to the externally-issued certificate-secured subdomain.
 2. Istio verifies the client certificate.
 If the certificate is invalid, Istio rejects the request.
 3. The certificate info (subject and certificate hash) is added to the `Certificate-Data` header.
-5. The OathKeeper uses the Certificate Resolver as a mutator, which turns the `Certificate-Data` header into the `Client-Certificate-Hash` header and the `Client-Id-From-Certificate` header.
+4. The OathKeeper uses the Certificate Resolver as a mutator, which turns the `Certificate-Data` header into the `Client-Certificate-Hash` header and the `Client-Id-From-Certificate` header.
 If the certificate is expired, the two headers are empty.
 Additionally, an `extra` field is added to the *Auth Session*, if the subject matches one of the subjects in a predefined configuration.
 The extra will contain a contains consumer type (integration system), access levels (contains a set of tenant types, which the consumer can access, e.g. `account` only), and optional internal consumer ID, which can be to the GUID of an existing integration system.
-4. the Certificate Resolver also sets the Authentication ID (`auth_id`) to one of the OUs in the subject.
+5. the Certificate Resolver also sets the Authentication ID (`auth_id`) to one of the OUs in the subject.
 If there are many OUs, Connector can be configured which ones to skip.
 The auth ID should represent the external ID of a tenant of type `subaccount`
+6. The call is then proxied to the Tenant Mapping Handler, where:
+   1. In case of static match to an externally issued certificate, the `Tenant` header is mapped to a `tenant`
-5. The call is then proxied to Tenant Mapping Handler, where the `auth_id` is mapped onto the `tenant`.
-If the tenant does not exist, an empty tenant info is returned.
+   2. Otherwise, the `auth_id` is mapped onto the `tenant`
+   3. If the tenant does not exist, an empty tenant info is returned.
-6. Hydrator passes the response to ID_Token mutator which constructs a JWT token with scopes and tenant in the payload.
+7. Hydrator passes the response to ID_Token mutator which constructs a JWT token with scopes and tenant in the payload.
-7. The OathKeeper proxies the request further to the Compass Gateway.
+8. The OathKeeper proxies the request further to the Compass Gateway.
-8. The request is forwarded to the Director.
+9. The request is forwarded to the Director.

 The diagram is the same as the one for client certificate above.